dasuxullebt/varln/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, see <http://www.gnu.org/licenses/>.

+## See also

+[varsymfs](https://github.com/onslauth/varsymfs) seems to be a project that aims to create variant symlinks in the kernel.